haroldtreen/haroldtreen.github.io/_posts/2016-11-21-recurse-center-week-8.md

 It's also allowed me to try another experiment: Being nocturnal (Dun dun dunnn!).

-#### **Haskell Only**
+**Haskell Only**
 One of my main goals for my time at RC has been to learn Haskell.
 Having spent the past year deep in Javascript, I've wanted to learn Haskell to practice a whole other set of programming concepts.
 Haskell feels like the anti-javascript.

 With my time at RC quickly running out, I've been trying to focus on Haskell so I can accomplish that goal.
 This has also meant ignoring all other ambitions.
-Hard to tell if one project is more efficient.
+I can't yet tell if one project is more efficient.
 It prevents context switches, but also provides no opportunity to work on other things when you feel fatigued.
 Might need to throw some more variety into the mix...

 Haskell is also one of the more niche languages at RC, so it can be hard to get in person help with it.

-#### **Hack the Stacks**
+**Hack the Stacks**
 Over the weekend I attended a Hackathon at the Museum of Natural History.
 It involved working on projects proposed by the museum's library department.

 There was a project I was initially excited about - creating an API hub for the library.
 Unfortunately, the others interested in the project seemed very opinionated and disinterested in discussion.
 I just wanted to write code and have fun, not be micro-managed.
-So quietly snuck away from that group and back to the other RCers.
+So I quietly snuck away from that group and back to a group of RCers.

 Our project was to reassemble Charles Darwin's cut up notebook.
 Kind of like writing software to assemble a jig-saw puzzle.